Habitat for Humanity

 Hope House demonstrated the power of public-private-community partnership, as it was built on land owned by the City of Atlanta, one block south of City Hall, and was supported by a consortium of three, historic churches in the area.

-Single occupancy, service-enriched rental housing
+Permanent Supportive Housing, service-enriched rental housing

 Welcome House was the city's first new construction Single Room Occupancy (SRO) built in over 20 years.
 Welcome House pioneered the concept of "supportive housing" in Atlanta, whereby support services are provided on site to low income residents.